Higher-order approximation for uncertainty quantification in time series analysis: Numerical Studies

-We construct confidence bands for the marginal distribution $F$ based on the asymptotic distribution and based on higher-order approximations of the empirical process of long-range dependent time series.
-For a visual comparison of the two different methods see Figure \ref{fig:marginaldistr_bands}.
-To numerically assess the quality of the computed bands, we report their coverage rate and width evaluated at different $x$.
-In our simulation study, we consider different scenarios ranging from small to large sample sizes ($N=200$ and $N=1000$) as well as from small to large Hurst parameters ($H=0.55$ and $H= 0.95)$.
-The numerical studies show that even a significant increase of the sample size (from $200$ to $1000$) does not seem to have much impact on either coverage rate, nor width; see Figures \ref{fig:marginaldistr_H=0.55_m=200}, \ref{fig:marginaldistr_H=0.55_m=1000}, \ref{fig:marginaldistr_H=0.95_m=200}, and \ref{fig:marginaldistr_H=0.95_m=1000}.
+We construct confidence intervals for the marginal distribution $F$ based on the asymptotic distribution and based on higher-order approximations of the empirical process of long-range dependent time series.
+For a visual comparison of the two different methods see Figures \ref{fig:marginaldistr_H=0.55_m=200}--\ref{fig:marginaldistr_bands}.
+To numerically assess the quality of the computed intervals, we report their coverage rate and width evaluated at different $x$.
+In our simulation study, we consider different scenarios ranging from small to large sample sizes ($N=200$ and $N=1000$) as well as from small to large Hurst parameters ($H=0.55$ and $H= 0.95$).
+Pointing towards Figures \ref{fig:marginaldistr_H=0.55_m=200} and \ref{fig:marginaldistr_H=0.95_m=1000}, which are based on sample sizes $N=200$ and $N=1000$, we see only a slight improvement of the interval length for the asymptotic confidence intervals.
+The mild improvement emphasizes how the asymptotic confidence intervals are impacted by the slow convergence rate of the empirical process under long-range dependence.
 That said, we fix the sample size to $N=200$ and compare Figures \ref{fig:marginaldistr_H=0.55_m=200} and \ref{fig:marginaldistr_H=0.95_m=200}.
-Focusing on $x=0$, one can observe that for larger Hurst parameters, the width increases significantly (from $0.016$ to $0.96$) for the asymptotic method.
+Focusing on $x=0$, one can observe that for larger Hurst parameters, the width increases significantly for the asymptotic method.
 Naturally, the increase in width results in a higher coverage rate.
-Nonetheless, for the asymptotic method, the coverage rate does not exceed the value $0.3$ at a significance level of $0.95$.
-Confidence bands based on the proposed higher-order approximation method (HOA), however, are robust with respect to the value of the Hurst parameter and outperform the traditional construction of confidence bands with respect to the coverage rate; see Figures \ref{fig:marginaldistr_H=0.55_m=200} and \ref{fig:marginaldistr_H=0.95_m=200}.
+Confidence intervals based on the proposed higher-order approximation method (HOA), however, are robust with respect to the value of the Hurst parameter and outperform the traditional construction of confidence intervals with respect to the coverage rate; see Figures \ref{fig:marginaldistr_H=0.55_m=200} and \ref{fig:marginaldistr_H=0.95_m=200}.

+Most notably, Figures \ref{fig:marginaldistr_H=0.55_m=200} and \ref{fig:marginaldistr_H=0.95_m=200} reveal that asymptotic confidence intervals may have lower coverage rates than those based on higher-order approximations, while confidence intervals based on higher-order approximations are shorter.
+This phenomenon results from the fact that the centers of the confidence intervals differ, i.e., the smaller confidence interval is not necessarily contained in the larger one.
+In particular, it therefore happens that the asymptotic confidence interval is larger, but nonetheless does not cover $F(x)$.